Authorization(AuthZ) vs Authentication (AuthN)

 While closely related, authorization and authentication are different.
 To simplify with a metaphor - imagine a person is about to enter your home:

-Authentication is about identifying who is at the door and deciding whether they may enter or not.
+Authentication will deal with identifying who is at the door and deciding whether they may enter or not.

-The Authorization comes in as soon as the person is in your house, and handles their permissions inside the house - can they open the fridge?
-Sleep in your bed?
-Read your diary?
+The authorization will start immediately as soon as the person is in your house.
+It will deal with the person's permission once they enter - can the person open the fridge?
+May they sleep in your bed?
+Can the person read your diary?

 - Authentication (AuthN) - Who is the user